ericpalakovichcarr/django-facetools/docs/tutorial.rst

 * Let users invite their friends to vote in the poll
 * Add more tests to cover the new features

-We'll be using `django-facetools` along with `fandjango` to make this happen.
+We'll be using Django 1.4 for this example, along with `django-facetools` and `fandjango` to make this happen.

 Get the example app
 ===================